A Novel Approach to Neutrino-Hydrogen Measurements: Discussion

 \subsection{Systematic uncertainties}

-The kinematic analysis described in Sec.~\ref{sec:kine} allows the identification of all the various $\nu(\bar \nu)$-H CC topologies within the CH$_2$ target with little residual backgrounds 5-20\% from interactions on the carbon nucleus.
-This selection dramatically reduces not only the statistical uncertainty from the background subtraction procedure (Sec.~\ref{sec:stat}), but also the impact of systematic uncertainties on the modeling of nuclear effects in carbon~\cite{Alvarez-Ruso:2017oui}.
-These latter are further suppressed by a model-independent background subtraction using the data obtained from the dedicated graphite target, which also provides a pure background sample to build the likelihood functions used in the selection.
-The CH$_2$ plastic can be considered as an effective tank filled with hydrogen, while the graphite represents the empty tank.
-This technique is similar to what is done in electron scattering experiments, in which a cryogenic tank is filled with a liquid H$_2$ target and special runs with the empty tank are taken for background subtraction~\footnote{One of the dominant systematic uncertainties in electron scattering experiments on hydrogen is typically given by the knowledge of the density/mass of the cryogenic target.
-Our technique for measuring $\nu(\bar \nu)$-H interactions allows a more precise knowledge of the actual target mass.}.
-The detector technology discussed in Sec.~\ref{sec:targets} is essential, since the CH$_2$ and C targets are configured as thin layers spread out uniformly over the tracking volume, ensuring that the corresponding acceptance corrections are small and, most importantly, the same on average for both targets.
-We verified this latter condition with detailed detector simulations using the GEANT4 program~\cite{Agostinelli:2002hh}.
-We emphasize that the data from the graphite target automatically include all types of interactions, as well as reconstruction effects, relevant for our analysis.
-The impact of possible model dependencies through the acceptance corrections is therefore negligible, since they would appear as third order effects on the data-driven subtraction of small backgrounds.
+The kinematic analysis described in Sec.~\ref{sec:kine} allows the identification of all the various $\nu(\bar \nu)$-H CC topologies within the CH$_2$ target in STT with little residual backgrounds (5-20\%) from interactions on the carbon nucleus.
+The kinematic selection can reduce the statistical uncertainty from the background subtraction procedure (Sec.~\ref{sec:stat}) and the impact of systematic uncertainties on the modeling of nuclear effects in carbon~\cite{Alvarez-Ruso:2017oui}.
+These latter are further suppressed by a model-independent background subtraction using the data obtained from the dedicated graphite target~\cite{Petti:2022bzt,Petti:2019asx}, which also provides a pure background sample to build the likelihood functions used in the selection.
+The detector technology discussed in Sec.~\ref{sec:targets} allows the integration of a large number CH$_2$ and C targets, which are configured as thin (1-2\% $X_0$) passive layers with the same equivalent thickness in terms of radiation and nuclear interaction lengths, and are alternated throughout the detector volume.
+Detailed detector simulations indicate that in this way the acceptance difference between targets can be kept within $10^{-3}$ for all particles~\cite{Petti:2023osk}.
+The data from the graphite target automatically include all types of interactions, as well as reconstruction effects, relevant for our analysis.